sws2apps/.github/profile/README.md

 ## Technology

-Web environment has been massively improving for the last few years.
-We would like to make the best of use of all these modern web technologies to deliver application that is fast, reliable and, more importantly, secure.
+Web has been massively improving for the last few years.
+We would like to make the best of use of all these modern web technologies to build our applications.
 All of these above applications are PWA capable.

 ## Supplemental tools